 Orlando has one of eight Medieval Times shows in the United States and Canada.
-Inside, guests gorge themselves on garlic bread, barbecued spare ribs, herb-roasted chicken, vegetable soup, appetizers, herb-roasted potatoes, a pastry dessert, and beverages, including beer.
+Inside, guests gorge themselves on garlic bread, barbecued spare ribs, herb-roasted chicken, vegetable soup, appetizers, roasted potatoes, a pastry dessert, and beverages, including beer.
 But because this show is set in the 11th century, you eat with your fingers from metal plates while knights mounted on Andalusian horses run around the arena, jousting and clanging to please the fair maidens.
 Arrive 30 minutes early to allow time to tour the Medieval Village, a re-created Middle Ages settlement.
-There are plenty of opportunities to part with your cash, including photos and toys, so set your limits ahead of time, or the evening can wind up costing a bundle.
+There are plenty of opportunities to part with your cash, including photos and toys, so set your limits ahead of time.

 See map p.
-309. 4510 W. Irlo Bronson Memorial Hwy.
-(U.S. Highway 192, 11 miles east of the main WDW entrance, next to Wal-Mart).
+311. 4510 W. Irlo Bronson Memorial Hwy.
+(U.S. Hwy.
+192, 11 miles east of the main WDW entrance, next to Wal-Mart).
 To 800-229-8300 or 407-396-1518. www.medievaltimes.com.
 Reservations recommended.
-Shows nightly, times vary.
-Admission: \$55 adults, \$35 kids 3-11.
+Shows nightly; times vary.
+Admission: \$57 adults, \$36 kids 3-11.
 AE, DISC, MC, VISA.
 Stadium-style seating.
 Parking: Free.